mgn2486/IntroGithubActions/README.md

 3. A pull request (PR) / Merge Request (MR) must be created for each feature.
 4. Code must be reviewed by respective team members before mergiung to main.
 5. All code must be accompanied with tests.
+6. Commits must be meaning full to the reader illustrating what has been updated

 [^1]: For the greater good of the team.